NBISweden/workshop-scRNAseq/labs/compiled/seurat/seurat_01_qc.md

     "ctrl_13", "ctrl_14"))
 ```

-Once you have created the merged Seurat object, the count matrices and individual seurat objects are not needed anymore.
+Once you have created the merged Seurat object, the count matrices and individual count matrices and objects are not needed anymore.
 It is a good idea to remove them and run garbage collect to free up some memory.

 ```r